inkdevhub/swanky-node/README.md

 More features and pallets to interact with (Contract <-> Runtime) will be added.

 ## Compatible ink! version
-ink! version `3.4.0` or lower is supported by pallet-contract polkadot-0.9.30 branch.
+ink! `v4.0.0-beta` or lower is supported by pallet-contract polkadot-0.9.33 branch.

 ## Installation
 ### Download Binary